opencv/opencv/modules/core/doc/basic_structures.rst

     :param endrow: A 0-based ending index of the row span.

-    :param r: The  :func:`Range`  structure containing both the start and the end indices.
+    :param r: The  :cpp:func:`Range`  structure containing both the start and the end indices.

 The method makes a new header for the specified row span of the matrix.
-Similarly to :func:`Mat::row` and
+Similarly to :cpp:func:`Mat::row` and
-:func:`Mat::col` , this is an O(1) operation.
+:cpp:func:`Mat::col` , this is an O(1) operation.

 .. index:: Mat::colRange

-.. _Mat::colRange:

 Mat::colRange
 -----------------